Help Center

 Clay bricks will typically expand after manufacturing due to the addition of moisture.
 Most of this expansion occurs during the first few weeks, but will continue at a much slower rate for several years.
 This expansion of clay bricks is not reversible.
 Both concrete and clay bricks experience expansion and contraction due to heat gain and loss.
 Clay bricks typically have core holes while concrete bricks are usually frogged.
 Cores and frogs are designed to reduce weight and aid in the drying and firing process.

-Although concrete bricks have a higher density than clay bricks, there is virtually no difference in the R value of clay and concrete bricks.
+Although concrete bricks have a higher density than clay bricks, there is very little difference in the R value of clay and concrete.

 A typical exterior brick veneer wall is designed to have a void space between the back of the brick and exterior wall sheathing.
 This void acts as a barrier to keep moisture formed on the back of the brick wall unit from being transferred to the exterior wall sheathing.
 This void is also an active air space, allowing for moisture to escape through weep holes placed at the bottom of the flashing.
 Because of this design the exterior brick veneer adds very little additional insulating value to the overall exterior wall system.